KarthikArumugam3/MLflow_Python/README.md

 * After this since it is a normal run where you are not using a server you can use ```mlfow ui``` to access the dashboard

 3. Any additional changes like **run_name** if added will also be reflected on the UI.
+4. MLflow also tells you execution time.

-### Navigating to the Models tab after comapring the results
+## Navigating to the Models tab after comapring the results
 Models tab on the dashborad shows the registered models i.e. the models for which we have run the experiments.
 For ex:- If we run the mlflow_lr.py 4 times with different hyperparameters values under the exp name:-"ElasticWineModel", the experiment will show 4 different versions with the latest version as the 4th one.

 Further you can view any of these 4 versions and tag them accordingly, i.e select stage for the version.